rohildshah/visual-odom/README.md

 # visual-odom

-An attempt at implementing visual odometry in Python.
-Very early stages: just takes two images, `t.jpg` and `t+1.jpg`, and computes how main features have shifted between the two images.
+An start at implementing visual odometry in Python.
+Currently takes two similar images and computes how main features have shifted between the two images.
 The next step would be to infer a change in the camera's position based on this change in apparent position of main features.

 Written in Python.
 Uses NumPy, OpenCV, and Matplotlib.
 I used [this blog](https://avisingh599.github.io/vision/monocular-vo/) to learn more about visual odometry and how it might be implemented in code.